JClark-32/Live-to-Rock/Documentation/Deployment.md

     - Run installation

 8. Make a site title, input another username (can be same or different), same with password, your email, and install.

+9. Install VSCODE or your chosen IDE to write the plug in code

 ### Testing